 2. Donate It

 If your used gadget still works—or, in many cases, even if it doesn’t—there’s probably a charity or non-profit out there that would be happy to take it off your hands.
 You can start by checking local senior organizations and recreation centers.
-Just make sure to get a receipt, if you want to deduct your donation.
+Make sure to get a receipt, so you can deduct your donation on next year's tax return.
 Here are a few other programs that can help you get your old devices to people who need them.

 - Dell Reconnect is a partnership with Goodwill that accepts any brand of computer, as well as “just about anything that can be connected to a computer,” according to the website.
 You can drop used devices off at participating Goodwill locations around the country.

-- AmericanCellPhoneDrive.org collects all brands of used cell phone and will refurbish and resell, or responsibly recycle them, in support of a variety of good causes.
+- AmericanCellPhoneDrive.org collects all brands of used cell phones and will refurbish and resell, or responsibly recycle them, in support of a variety of good causes.

 - The World Computer Exchange is on a mission to diminish the digital divide in developing countries as well as to promote the reuse of and proper recycling of electronics.
 It provides used computers, peripherals, and many other types of gadgets to communities around the world.